Joseph M. Breitenbeck: Early life

 In 1935, Breitenbeck enrolled at Sacred Heart Major Seminary in Detroit.
-He earned a Bachelor of Arts degree from Sacred Heart in 1938 and continued his studies in Rome at the Pontifical North American College and the Pontifical Gregorian University.
-At the outbreak of World War II in 1940 he was forced to leave Rome.
+He earned a Bachelor of Arts degree from Sacred Heart in 1938 and continued his studies in Rome, residing at the Pontifical North American College while studying at the Pontifical Gregorian University.Pope Pius XII closed the North American College in 1940 due to World War II, forcing Breitenbeck to return to the United States.
 He transferred to the Catholic University of America in Washington, D.C., where he earned a Licentiate of Sacred Theology in 1942.

 Priesthood

-On May 30, 1942, Breitenbeck was ordained a priest by Archbishop Edward Mooney at the Cathedral of the Most Blessed Sacrament.
-His first assignment was as an assistant pastor at St. Margaret Mary Church in Detroit, where he remained for five years.
-In 1947, he returned to Rome to pursue his graduate studies, and earned a Licentiate of Canon Law from the Pontifical Lateran University in 1949.
+On May 30, 1942, Breitenbeck was ordained a priest for the Archdiocese of Detroit by Archbishop Edward Mooney at the Cathedral of the Most Blessed Sacrament in Detroit.
+His first assignment was as an assistant pastor at St. Margaret Mary Parish in Detroit, where he remained for five years.
+In 1947, after the end of the war, he returned to Rome to pursue his graduate studies and earned a Licentiate of Canon Law from the Pontifical Lateran University in 1949.

-Upon his return to Detroit, Breitenbeck served as secretary to Cardinal Mooney from 1949 to 1958.
-He was named a papal chamberlain in 1953, and raised to the rank of domestic prelate in 1956.
+Upon his return to Detroit, Breitenbeck served as secretary to Mooney from 1949 to 1958.
+The Vatican elevate Breitenbeck to the rank of papal chamberlain in 1953 and domestic prelate in 1956.
 Following Mooney's death in 1958, he served as secretary to his successor, Archbishop John F. Dearden, for a year.
-He was pastor of Assumption Grotto Church in Detroit from 1959 to 1967.

-He accompanied Archbishop Dearden to the Second Vatican Council between 1962 and 1965.
+Breitenbeck then served as pastor of Assumption Grotto Parish in Detroit from 1959 to 1967.
+He accompanied Dearden to the Second Vatican Council in Rome between 1962 and 1965.

 Auxiliary Bishop of Detroit

 On October 18, 1965, Breitenbeck was appointed auxiliary bishop of Detroit and titular bishop of Tepelta by Pope Paul VI.
-He received his episcopal consecration on the following December 20 from Archbishop Dearden, with Bishops John Anthony Donovan and Gerald Vincent McDevitt serving as co-consecrators, at the Cathedral of the Most Blessed Sacrament.
+He received his episcopal consecration on December 20, 1965, from Archbishop Dearden, with Bishops John Anthony Donovan and Gerald Vincent McDevitt serving as co-consecrators, at the Cathedral of the Most Blessed Sacrament.

 As an auxiliary bishop, he continued to serve as pastor of Assumption Grotto.
 In addition to his pastoral duties, he became vicar general of the archdiocese and delegate for religious in 1966.